Table of Contents

 What Causes Swimmer Puppy Syndrome?

-Although we have come a long way in our ability to rehabilitate Swimmers puppies, we still don’t understand what causes this condition (8).
+Although we have come a long way in our ability to rehabilitate Swimmer puppies, we still don't understand what causes this condition (8).
 However, there are some speculations.

 In piglets, this very same condition was suspected to be caused due to stress during pregnancy (9).

 Breeds More Prone to Swimmer Puppy Syndrome